Overweight? Joint Pain Doesn’t Have to Weigh You Down

 Burning calories through exercise will help eliminate them from your system.
 If you burn enough calories, then your body will start to burn off the reserves in the form of fat.
 You don’t have to join a gym or buy fancy equipment to get in shape.
 A healthy lifestyle is just a few steps away.
 By making simple changes you can increase the calories you burn daily and create permanent healthy lifestyle changes.

 It is recommended by the CDC to get in at least 150 minutes of moderate exercise per week.
-That's just a few minutes a day.
+That’s just a few minutes a day.
 Setting a steps goal and getting yourself a way to track it is one of the easiest ways to reach the 150 minute goal.
 10,000 steps is the magic number that many fitness trackers use as a target.
+Also read about 888 rat.
 This equates to approximately 5 miles walked and around 300-400 calories burned.
 Most people carrying a smart phone already have a device on them that is counting their steps.

 Here are a few great ways to up your step count with just a little effort.